Acomb, North Yorkshire: Religion

-The principal parish church for Acomb is St Stephen's Church, a Grade II listed building built in 1831-1832 by G T Andrews on the site of the previous medieval church.
+The principal parish church for Acomb is St Stephen's Church, a Grade II listed building built in 1831–1832 by G T Andrews on the site of the previous medieval church.
 Records date from 1662.
 St Stephen's has recently joined with the Church of St Aidan's on Ridgeway to become a two church parish.
 On 19 December 1992, St Stephen's was nearly destroyed in a fire caused by arson, but was repaired using contributions from the local community and other funds.
 It was rededicated in September 1994.
 St Aidan's Church was built in 1968 by the York architects Ferrey & Mennim.

-The Roman Catholic Church of Our Lady, on Cornlands Road, was built by the architect J. H. Langtry-Langton and opened in 1955.
+The Roman Catholic Our Lady's Church, Acomb, on Cornlands Road, was built by the architect J. H. Langtry-Langton and opened in 1955.
 Before then services in the area had been held, from 1941, in Acomb Council School.

 The Quakers first started to meet in Acomb at the Forester's Hall around 1906, but moved to their current location in the Primitive Methodist Chapel on The Green after it was purchased by the Religious Society of Friends in 1911.

 Sir Robert Newbald Kay gifted buildings and a site for a temporary Methodist Chapel in Lidgett Grove in Acomb in 1934.
 A permanent building was completed on the site in 1937.

 Acomb Methodist Church is on Front Street, and was built in 1964.
 There is also the Anglican Holy Redeemer Church on Boroughbridge Road, the Baptist Church on Ridgeway and Gateway Church, York (part of the Newfrontiers family of churches) in the Old School on Front Street.